annawit/IMFOv5_0/Glossary.md

 ### Carpet

-Used carpet fiber used for housing, seaboard, animal bedding, etc.
+Used carpet fiber, used for housing, seaboard, animal bedding, etc.

 ### Electronics